catppuccin/sddm/README.md

 1. Ensure you have the [dependensies](#dependencies)
 2. Clone this repository locally
+3. Go into the src folder then copy the folder catppuccin-flavour (flavour is replaced with latte/frappe/macchiato/mocha)
-3. Move the `catppuccin-flavor` to `/usr/share/sddm/themes`
+4. Paste the folder to /usr/share/sddm/themes
-4. Edit the file in /etc/sddm.conf and change the theme in there from whatever was before to `catppuccin`
+5. Edit the file in /etc/sddm.conf and change the theme in there from whatever was before to catppuccin-flavour

-* If you don't have this file make one and make sure it has these two lines within the config.
+- If you don't have this file make one and make sure it has these two lines within the config.
+[Theme] Current=catppuccin-flavour
-`[Theme]`
-`Current=catppuccin-flavor`

 ## dependencies